PranjalBankawat22/CAPD_CarRent/README.md

   3. Navigate to the project directory and install the project dependencies by running: `expo install`
   4. Start the development server: `npx expo start`.
 This command will launch the Expo development server and provide you with options to run the app on an emulator, physical device, or web browser.

-## Contributing

-Contributions to the Car Rental App project are welcome!
-First, you can check all open issues and try to solve them.
-If you encounter any bugs, have suggestions for improvements, or would like to add new features, please feel free to open an issue or submit a pull request.